mikaelkundert/example_tamper_plugin/README.md

 This repository contains example code for writing a custom Feeds Tamper Plugin.

 This repository is created for recovering an old blog post from year 2011.
+Note that some of depency modules might have known vulnerabilities.
+Run this only on testing purposes!

 ## Running on Docker